ZhengZhuorui/HOLI/README.md

 ### Micro benchmark

 This differs significantly from the actual benchmark results.
-Please refer to ​GRE_HOLI and ​TLI_HOLI for precise measurements.
+Please refer to ​GRE and ​TLI for precise measurements.
 It use to test relative performance pre-benchmark to update

 ```